Valsad district: Agriculture

 Valsad is a horticulture hub in Gujarat.
 Major horticulture crops that are produced in the district are mango, papaya, guava, cucurbits, chikoo, banana and sugarcane.
-Valsad is famous for Alphonso (Valsadi Haafus).
-Valsad is also known as mango capital of Gujarat.
+Valsad is also known as the mango capital of Gujarat and is famous for its Alphonso mango (Valsadi Haafus).
 Valsadi chikoo is in high demand nationwide as well as around the world.

 Industry

 Valsad is an industrial base for sectors such as chemicals, textiles, and paper & pulp industries.
 Since the 1980s, textile and chemicals have been the major sectors of investments and employment in the district.
 Valsad is emerging as a horticulture hub of the state, witnessing significant production in food grains and crops.

 Valsad has 7 Industrial Estates located in Dungra, Pardi, Dharampur, Bhilad, Valsad, Umargam, Sarigam, Vapi (the chemical hub of Gujarat) and 1 Industrial park in Kalgam.
 With over 300 medium and large scale industries, Vapi is a major industrial center in Valsad.
 One of Asia's largest Common Effluent Treatment Plant (CETP) is present in Vapi, owned by Vapi Waste & Effluent Management Company and promoted by Vapi Industrial Association.

 Over 10,716 units of small and medium enterprises (SMEs), involved in different sectors, such as chemicals, textiles, engineering, and paper industry, are present in the district.
 Several private conglomerates are present in Valsad, such as Alok Industries Ltd., Wyeth, Welspun India Ltd. Hubergroup India Private Limited (formerly Micro Inks Ltd.), Meril Group of companies (Meril Life Sciences Pvt.
 Ltd., Meril Healthcare Pvt.
 Ltd., Meril Endo Surgery Pvt.
 Ltd. and Meril Diagnostics Pvt.
-Ltd.), Aarti Industries, Atul Limited, Gujarat Heavy Chemicals Ltd. (GHCL), Raymond, Sun Pharmaceuticals, United Phosphorus, Pidilite, Polyols & Polymers and Vadilal, Unique Polymers.
+Ltd.), Aarti Industries, Atul Limited, Gujarat Heavy Chemicals Ltd. (GHCL), Raymond, Sun Pharmaceuticals, United Phosphorus, Pidilite, Exemed Pharmaceuticals, Polyols & Polymers and Vadilal, Unique Polymers.